Are you a bit of a job hopper? It's okay! Here are some tips to help you ace that question during your job interview.

 Acknowledge and alleviate concerns about your job hopping

-Your employment history could be triggering some concerns for the hiring manager.
+Your work history could be triggering some concerns for the hiring manager.
 Here is a short sample of what might be going through her mind:

 “Is the candidate likely to give up easily when he encounters challenges?”